drejcreative/Template-for-Grunt-workflow/README.md

 # Template for Grunt workflow with Git, Sass, Compass and Susy responsivce framework
 This is my template for simple Grunt workflow with Git, Sass, Compass and Susy.
+This template give you few thing.
+First, grunt compile your Sass into css, then you can automatically minify your css and javascripts, then give you livereload of your web project in browser.

 ##Instructions